parshavjain/spring-assignment-solution-step2/readme.md

     |
     ├──src/main
 	|	    └── com.stackroute.activitystream.config
-	|   	        └── ApplicationContextConfig.java
+	|   	        └── ApplicationContextConfig.java           // This class will contain the application-context for the application.
-	|	            └── WebApplicationInitializer.java
+	|	            └── WebApplicationInitializer.java          // This class WebApplicationInitializer extends AbstractAnnotationConfigDispatcherServletInitializer class.
 	|	    └── com.stackroute.activitystream.controller
-	|		        └── AppController.java
+	|		        └── AppController.java 	                    // This class is used to control all the transactions with the database.
 	|	    └── com.stackroute.activitystream.dao
-	|		        └── MessageDAO.java
+	|		        └── MessageDAO.java                         // An interface that provides access to an underlying database (Message) or any other persistence storage.
 	|	    └── com.stackroute.activitystream.daoimpl
-	|		        └── MessageDAOImpl.java
+	|		        └── MessageDAOImpl.java                     // This class is implementing the MessageDAO interface.
+This class has to be annotated with @Repository annotation.
 	|	    └── com.stackroute.activitystream.model
-	|		        └── Message.java
+	|		        └── Message.java                            // The class will be acting as the data model for the message Table in the database.
 	|	    └── webapp/WEB-INF/views
     |               └── index.jsp                               // A JSP page with a form in it, which will have textboxes for Sender Name and Message content along with a Send Submit button.
     |
     ├──src/test/java/com/stackroute/activitystream/test
     |           └── ActivityStreamTest.java     // All your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test